Modeling collective behaviors: A moment-based approach: Algorithms for moment-based modeling

 where $\lambda$ is a regularization parameter, and where we optimize over the set of absolutely continuous measures $d\mu(x)=\Phi(x)d\sigma(x)$ with respect to the Lebesgue measure $\sigma$.

-In some cases a reconstruction of the full distribution may not be needed, e.g., when one need to bound the number of agents in a hazardous regions or ensure that all agents have reached a safe zone.
+In some cases a reconstruction of the full distribution may not be needed, e.g., when one needs to bound the number of agents in a hazardous region or ensure that all agents have reached a safe zone.
 A possible formulation of \eqref{eq:reco_opt_prob_general} for such problem is to determine the maximal or minimal mass in a given subregion $\Omega\subset K$:

 These are convex problems, and the resulting bounds are sometimes referred to as Cybenko bounds (cf. \cite{marzetta1984power, karlsson2013uncertainty}).